Creating awesome short videos is easier than ever…if you know where to look.

 Another option for timelapse videos.

 Clearly timelapse is hot right now.
 The marketplace offers a large number of smartphone video apps dedicated to documenting the passage of time.
 Like Hyperlapse, Lapse It is another timelapse-oriented editing app for Instagram.
-It’s one of the best-rated solutions in the App Store and just the thing you need if you’re itching to give stop-motion a go.
+It’s one of the top-rated, best video apps in the App Store and just the thing you need if you’re itching to give stop-motion a go.

 12. Funimate, $2.99-$59.99 Per Pro Effect